-Bangladesh’s population declined steadily for a few years around 2009, but has shown a gradual growth from 2010 on again.
+Bangladesh’s population growth hovers steadily around the 1.1 percent mark with a current downward trend.
 The country has made great efforts in spreading birth control, results of which can be observed in the reduction of the fertility rate, bringing it down to an average of about 2 children per woman in 2015.
 The improvement in healthcare is also reflected in the steady increase in life expectancy, and an increase in the average age of the population.

 After India gained independence from British rule in 1947, current Bangladesh was partitioned as a part of Pakistan and referred to as West Pakistan.
 In 1971, Bangladesh became an independent nation.
 A parliamentary democracy system of governance was adopted.
 Bangladesh is a founding member of SAARC (South Asian Association for Regional Co-operation), formed in 1985 by the eight countries of the Indian subcontinent.
 Nowadays, the country's capital Dhaka is also its largest city with over 7 million inhabitants.